 13) Be flexible with schedules

-You won’t be able to work around everyone’s schedule all the time, but being flexible can help your staff strike the ideal work-life balance that both keeps them productive on the job and healthy outside of work hours.
+But, being flexible can help your staff strike the ideal work-life balance that keeps them productive on the job and healthy outside work hours.

 14) Learn from each other